boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 So for our example document of 500 unique terms, to store it in the index takes 500 * 5 + 4 bytes.
 2504 bytes.
 For our 200 million documents that's 500800000000 bytes which is about 500 GB.
 Even if we remove the positional portion of the index that about 400 GB.

 Ouch.

 That is not going to fit into our RAM budget.
 To confirm my numbers I had a look at the manticore index searchcode is using now, and you know what?
 Its about that size spread across two machines.
 So our estimates are pretty close, although manticore probably compresses the term lists and supports wildcards and such.
-Assuming basic gzip compression over a collection of ints you can probably reduce the size by 30% which is still way over our RAM limit.
+Assuming basic gzip compression over a collection of int's you can probably reduce the size by 30% which is still way over our RAM limit.

 It gets back to that issue that code tends to also have very long posting lists.
 For example the word `for` or `while` appears a lot in most code.
 This tends to old true for a LOT of terms you might want to search for.
 So you end up with a lot of the lookups for being a hundred million terms long.
 The only feasible way for that to work, is distribute it across your cluster.

 Incidentally I also tried implementing a trie using the above and some random data to fit, and my goodness the Go GC really did not like it, taking seconds to walk the pointers.
 It also took a lot more memory than I would have thought and ended up filling my laptops RAM before slowing down and being killed by me.
 Its possible a Adaptive Radix Tree would reduce this but I doubt it would be enough to fit conveniently in RAM.

 There are techniques to reduce the size of the posting list though.
 Elias-Fano being one of the most well known, and Progressive Elias-Fano being perhaps even more efficient than bit signatures in terms of storage size.
 I don't know if thats going to continue to hold true for my use case.
-Also you still need to keep the term list in something like a skip list or some other data structure, which is a little more complexity than I am willing to commit to.
+Also you still need to keep the term list in something like a skip list, which is a little more complexity than I am willing to commit to.

 So that leaves me with bit signatures from my original choices, cool.
-Which is the one I wanted to implement anyway because it sounds so interesting.
+Which is the one I wanted to implement anyway because it they sound so interesting.

 ## Bit Signatures Background